bacionejs/battito/README.md

 ---

-Battito, a Sonant-based music tracker.
-At only 2k for the song and player, it is perfect for size-constrained games.
-Unlike other Sonant-based trackers, Battito uses a piano roll, making **editing easier**, and with **live-loop** editing and a blazingly fast engine, you're sure to have a lot of fun.
-It currently works only on the **Chrome browser** and looks great on a **tablet**.
-See the 25-second in-app video tutorial.
+Battito is a simple music tracker with a piano-roll, live-loop editing and a blazingly fast engine.

 ---